-Approximately, four homework sets will be given, and will be due several week after they are assigned (unless otherwise announced).
+Approximately, four homework sets will be given for Machine Learning Foundations, and two more homework sets will be given for Machine Learning Techniques, and will be due several week after they are assigned (unless otherwise announced).
 Parts of the homework problems will be programming assignments.
 It is the students' responsibility to justify their solutions clearly, and the TAs' responsibility to evaluate the solutions fairly.